 Zach and I would go downstairs to the basement and he would put the P90X DVD in and press play.
 He would be right there with me doing plyometrics and bent over rows and anything else that Tony Horton threw at me.
 We would finish the 60 minute or so workout and then go upstairs and eat the dinner I had already prepared.
 After we ate, we would clean up together and both of us were pretty exhausted to say the least!
 Before bed we would play cards, read books, and just chill out together.
 Zach and I probably spent more time together while I was on a great routine of working out and eating right.
 I wish I could get that time back, it was such a bonding experience for us.
 We did P90x for months but after a while it left me wanting more.

-I heard about CrossFit.
-I worked in IT and it was all the rage with the technology geeks.
+I had heard about CrossFit, P90X, Beach Body and everything else.
+I worked in IT and CrossFit was all the rage with the technology geeks.
 Why not I thought, I would give it a shot.
-I joined my first CrossFit gym which was Mile High CrossFit in Centennial Colorado.
 4 days a week, for months, I would hit the early am workout.
-I got up at 4:30 am and drove from my home in Lakewood, CO to Centennial, CO to join my CrossFit class.
+I got up at 4:30 am and drove from my home in Lakewood, CO to Centennial, CO to join my group class.
 This drive was over 20 miles one way.
 I would give it my all in class, grab a chocolate milk and drive back home to get the kids to school.
 Then I would go to work.
 Guess where I worked?
 Oh, right down the street from Mile High CrossFit.
 I chose that gym because it was close to work.
 If I needed to hit the gym after work, I would never have an excuse.
 I set myself up for success.
 However, as you can see I was willing to put the work in.

 No Time or Just the Right Amount of Time?